Thousands of families in Paraguay’s capital city, Asuncion, have been driven from their homes after devastating flooding.

 How is ShelterBox responding?

-Aid items families need
+Aid items provided to families

 Disasters never stop